 Conclusion

 A better alternative is to have peanut butter-flavored treats.
-Below is a healthy alternative for your dachshund.
-They really enjoy the peanut butter flavor.
+Below is a healthy alternative they really enjoy the peanut butter flavor.

 SmartBones SmartSticks Peanut Butter Chews Dog Treats

-And if your dachshund becomes obese that could lead to other health issues
+• And if your dog becomes obese that could lead to other health issues.